bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_3/individual_contributions_reports/Burak_Ferit_Aktan.md

 ## Main Contributions

-* writing and testing the API endpoints for
+* writing code and unit tests of the API endpoints for
    - signup (register)
    - getting profile information
    - updating profile information